Please pay close attention to the highlighted sections.

-The 2022 submittal process will be slightly different from last year as payment for review fees will be required before submittals will be reviewed.
+The 2023 submittal process will be the same as last year.
+Payment for review fees will be required before submittals will be reviewed.
 KCMMB will preapprove aggregates and cementitious materials with the Material Submittal Forms being activated the first week of January 2022.
 Submit certifications directly to KCMMB through the website's submittal forms.
 Material Supplier submissions will be assessed a $50 review fee.If the material is approved by KCMMB, it will be added to the website as an option.
 A $100 fee per mix design submission will be assessed if the mix designs are received by February 14th.
 Mix designs received after February 14th will be assessed a $200 fee.
 Any mix design requiring approval in less than 10 working days will be assessed a $300 review fee.
 An additional $200 fee will be assessed for each mix design requiring a second round of comments, $300 for the next round, $400 for the next round, and so on.
 Supporting documentation for mix designs must be submitted in *.pdf format.
 Strength tests will be the first item reviewed in any submittal.
 Mix designs with incomplete or incorrect strength tests will be returned without further review of the mix design.
 This will count as the first round of comments.

 GBA will not review any submittals prior to receiving payment.
 GBA does not accept credit cards.
 Please make checks payable to "GBA" and send to the following address: